-1) Take a break.
 A break isn’t quitting, unless you never come off your break.
 You don’t want too spend too much time away from working toward your goal, but at the same time, it’s okay to step away for a short time.
 Use the break to reflect on what’s not working and evaluate your plan.
 I’ve taken breaks and come back with entirely new ideas about what I wanted to do and how to do it.
 Just be careful that your break doesn’t become permanent.

 Obstacles can whittle away at your motivation so that you start making excuses and settling for less than you want.
 Don’t let that happen.
 Re-affirm WHY you want to work at home.
-Spend a day “as if.”
+Spend a day “as if” you’ve already achieved your goal, so the feelings of living your dream can sink into your soul.
 If you want to be with your kids, spend a day as if you already work from home, doing work and taking the kids to the park.
 Do what you need to do to get that desire to work from home burning in your gut again.

 Often, we’ll work harder for others than ourselves.
-We let ourselves off the hook, when others will poke and prod.
+We let ourselves off the hook when others will poke and prod.
 Just because you work at home by yourself, doesn’t mean you have to be alone.
 Having other people involved means getting feedback, resources and much needed support when your motivation wanes.

 I could write a book on all the excuses I’ve heard over the years about why people don’t work at home.
 Often, they’ve determined that it’s not for them.
-Other people can do it, but they can’t.
+They say other people can do it, but they can’t.
 To that I say, baloney.
 Everyone CAN work at home.
 It’s not easy.
 It’s usually a difficult journey.
 It requires a tough skin.
 But people who don’t work at home don’t lack a required DNA, what they lack is a no-matter-what attitude.
 When you start deciding that maybe your job isn’t so bad or you’re not sure you want to be home with the kids all day or letting go of the dream you had, it’s time to give yourself a swift kick.